b0gavmar/pipeline-szakmai-vizsga/README.md

-# vizsgaremek-sablon
-Az eredeti repository amiben a commitok is vannak nem publikus.
+# Az eredeti repository amiben a commitok is vannak nem publikus.